Is Flight Insurance Worth It?

 But that ship has sailed – literally.
 How are you going to catch up?

-With flight insurance, you can be paid a flat amount to pay you for the inconvenience of a cancelled flight.
-Then the travel assistance included with the plan can contact the cruise line and help arrange a time and place for you to catch up with your cruise.
+With flight insurance, you could be paid a flat amount for the inconvenience of a cancelled flight.
+Then the travel assistance included with the plan can help you work with the cruise line to arrange a time and place for you to catch up with your cruise.

 Is flight insurance worth it in that scenario?